firea-support/firea-extension/README.md

 **Cloud Functions:**

-- **fsStreamCollection:** Listens for updates to your specified Cloud Firestore collection, and updates the firea.io backend index.
+- **fireaSyncDocument:** Listens for updates to your specified Cloud Firestore collection, and updates the firea.io backend index.

 **Access Required**: